 The Hatch-Waxman Act also provides three years of marketing exclusivity to the holder of an NDA (including a 505(b)(2) NDA) for a particular condition of approval, or change to a marketed product, such as a new formulation for a previously approved product, if one or more new clinical studies (other than bioavailability or bioequivalence studies) was essential to the approval of the application and was conducted/sponsored by the applicant.
 This three-year exclusivity period protects against FDA approval of ANDAs and 505(b)(2) NDAs for the condition of the new drug's approval.
-As a general matter, the three year exclusivity does not prohibit the FDA from approving ANDAs or 505(b)(2) NDAs for generic versions of the original, unmodified drug product.
+As a general matter, the three-year exclusivity does not prohibit the FDA from approving ANDAs or 505(b)(2) NDAs for generic versions of the original, unmodified drug product.
 Five-year and three-year exclusivity will not delay the submission or approval of a full NDA; however, an applicant submitting a full NDA would be required to conduct or obtain a right of reference to all of the preclinical studies and adequate and well-controlled clinical trials necessary to demonstrate safety and efficacy.
-Aequus anticipates filing a Section 505(b)(2) NDA with the FDA, for approval of AQS1301 in the U.S., and similar regulatory pathways in other jurisdictions.

 In Canada, an atypical antipsychotic could only be marketed if an NDS or, in certain cases, an Abbreviated New Drug Submission ("ANDS") is filed and the TPD approves the submission and issues a notice of compliance ("NOC").
 An NDS requires safety, efficacy and quality information, while an ANDS requires quality information as well as information showing bioequivalence between the drug that is the subject of the ANDS and the drug it is being compared to.
 An ANDS will only be sufficient to obtain an NOC in limited situations, namely if a company is seeking to market a generic version of a drug that is already marketed and certain other requirements are met.
-In this case, since no topical dosage form (i.e., no patch) of aripiprazole already exists on the market, an ANDS will not be sufficient to obtain an NOC for AOS1301.

-Similar to the Hatch-Waxman Act in the U.S., Canada has the Patented Medicines (NOC) Regulations which requires a company that files an ANDS to address any relevant patents listed on the Patent Register prior to being able to receive an NOC from the TPD.
+Similar to the Hatch-Waxman Act in the U.S., Canada has the Patented Medicines (NOC) Regulations which requires a company that files an ANDS to address any relevant patents listed on the Patent Register prior to being able to receive a NOC from the TPD.
 The Canadian regime is similar to the U.S. regime, but a number of important distinctions do exist.